Maria Ma

 Hi, I’m Maria Ma.
 I got my MPH from the UC Berkeley School of Public Health, with a focus in Infectious Disease and Vaccinology.
 I took a bunch of classes in the Epidemiology department.
 My undergraduate degree was in Microbiology.

-In my past life, I was a synthetic biologist working on filamentous fungi and yeast, making enzymes.
+In my past life, I was a synthetic biologist working on filamentous fungi and yeast, making enzymes and yeast.

-I am based in the San Francisco Bay Area, and am currently working as a contract Epidemiologist for LA County Department of Public Health.
-Previously, I worked for a digital global health nonprofit as an Data Scientist.
+I am based in the San Francisco Bay Area, and am currently working as a data analyst for the value-based care company Aledade.
+Previously, I was an Epidemiologist for LA County Department of Public Health, and a Data Scientist/ Impact Analyst at a global health nonprofit.
 Email me at i.am.maria.ma at gmail.

 What I Do

 I move numbers around, deduplicate records, set up automation.
 I write reproducible statistical analysis code (R), turn data into figures, then write about those figures in the most accessible way I can.
 Sometimes, I turn these into packages for internal use.
-Most of what I do is data cleaning.
-A lot of the data in the sector I’m currently employed in is not ready for big time data science tools; it’s a big enough problem to understand data quality, let alone do machine learning.
+Most of what I do is data cleaning and setting up adhoc “databases”.

 What I’m Good At